MinscoVFX/therebelion/PARITY_SUMMARY.md

 ### Batch Behavior
 Each pool executes fully (retries + escalation + optional simulation) before moving to the next.
 Errors are recorded but do not halt remaining pools.

+### Fast Mode Notes
+Fast Mode is intended for time-sensitive exits where simulation is optional and rapid inclusion is prioritized:
+- Uses `skipPreflight` send option and processed-first confirmation path.
+- Still performs a full confirmed confirmation after (processed) to ensure finality.
+- Simulation logs are omitted; rely on prior simulations or conservative slippage for safety.
+- Recommended only when confident in pool parameters and slippage boundaries.

 ### Extensibility Notes
 To layer in DAMM v2 removal alongside the DBC claim for each pool within batch mode, pass `includeDammV2Exit` plus resolved `dammV2PoolKeys` from discovery, then surface additional program-specific status in the per-pool table.
 Current batch panel intentionally omits this until DAMM runtime stability is confirmed for all environments.